r-devel/translations/Home.md

 - Use the [R Foundation Code of Conduct](https://www.r-project.org/coc-policy.html).

 ## Future work
-* Integration of dictionaries into weblate
+* Explore possible integration of dictionaries into weblate?
-* Adition: when to use the needs editing button
+* Add: when to use the "needs editing" button
 * Add demos from the translator and reviewer perspective

 The following discussion is taken from the meeting notes of the [EMEA-APAC region R Contributor Office Hours conducted on 13 April 2023](https://github.com/r-devel/rcontribution/blob/main/office_hours/2023-04-13_EMEA-APAC.md)